Frequently Asked Questions

 Do you provide preventative care, like wellness exams, vaccines and heartworm tests?

 No, we only provide emergency care and referral specialty care.
 We have a list of member clinics should you require a family veterinarian.

 A board-certified veterinary specialist is a veterinarian who completed up to 12 years of college education and veterinary training.
 Specialists must first graduate from an undergraduate program, then become veterinarians through a four-year veterinary program.
 Admission to veterinary school is very competitive, and many people apply to more than one school.
 Upon graduation, both state and national boards must be passed before one can practice veterinary medicine in the United States.

 To become a veterinary specialist, one must undergo additional extensive training after vet school graduation, clinical experience in the area of the chosen specialty, publish a clinical case or research findings in journal articles and pass a credential review and specialty board examinations.
 The length of time to attain the specialty certification varies with each individual, but is usually a minimum of two years.

-What is the process for having my pet referred to your practice for an internal medicine consult, advanced diagnostics, hyperthyroid treatment, surgery, or a rehabilitation program?
+What is the process for having my pet referred to your practice for referral appointment?

 Typically, your family veterinarian will begin the referral conversation.
 If he or she feels your pet would benefit from a visit to one of our specialty departments, your veterinarian can contact us and talk directly to our doctors.
 It is important that we receive all of your pet's recent x-rays, bloodwork or medical records.
 After that conversation has taken place (or if you don't have a family veterinarian,) you may call and make an appointment with the appropriate department.
 Appointments with most departments are available Monday through Friday during normal business hours.